fdeblasio/pokeemerald-expansion/README.md

 ### [Documentation on features can be found here](https://github.com/rh-hideout/pokeemerald-expansion/wiki)

-## If I already have a project based on regular pokeemerald, can I use pokeemerald-expansion?
-Yes!
-Keep in mind that we keep up with pret's documentation of pokeemerald, which means that if your project a bit old, you might get merge conflicts that you need to solve manually.
-- If you haven't set up a remote, run the command `git remote add RHH https://github.com/rh-hideout/pokeemerald-expansion`.
-- Once you have your remote set up, run the command `git pull RHH master`.

-With this, you'll get the latest version of pokeemerald-expansion, plus a couple of bugfixes that haven't been released into the next patch version :)

-## **How do I update my version of pokeemerald-expansion?**
-- If you haven't set up a remote, run the command `git remote add RHH https://github.com/rh-hideout/pokeemerald-expansion`.
-- Check your current version.
-    - You can check in the debug menu's `Utilities -> Expansion Version` option.
-    - If the option is not available, you possibly have version 1.6.2 or older.
-In that case, please check the [changelogs](CHANGELOG.md) to determine your version based on the features available on your repository.
-- Once you have your remote set up, run the command `git pull RHH expansion/X.Y.Z`, replacing X, Y and Z with the digits of the respective version you want to update to (eg, to update to 1.8.4, use `git pull RHH expansion/1.8.4`).
-    - ***Important:*** If you are several versions behind, we recommend updating one minor version at a time, skipping directly to the latest patch version (eg, 1.5.3 -> 1.6.2 -> 1.7.4 and so on)
-- Alternatively, you can update to unreleased versions of the expansion.
-    - ***master (stable):*** It contains unreleased **bugfixes** that will come in the next patch version.
-To merge, use `git pull RHH master`.
-    - ***upcoming (unstable, with potential bugs):*** It contains unreleased **features** that will come in the next minor version.
-To merge, use `git pull RHH upcoming`.

 ### Please consider crediting the entire [list of contributors](https://github.com/rh-hideout/pokeemerald-expansion/wiki/Credits) in your project, as they have all worked hard to develop this project :)

 ## Contributions/Acknowledgements